zhang314159265/sas/README.md

 - TODO: support label in text code and use that in nqueen... // TODO HERE

 - use jit runner to try various programs written in C/asm
-  - next: prime sieve // TODO HERE
+  - harmonic number // TODO HERE
-    - // be able to quickly translate assembly to text code using inst.def

-  - next: mersenne number (find 11..)
-  - next: fib matrix
-  - next: find a floating point example
-    - (1 + 1/n)^n , harmonic number
-    - (1 / 1! + 1 / 2! +...)
-    - calc sin with taylor series
-    - cos(cos(cos(cos(....)))) -> converge to some number (0.73908..)
-    - calc pi with some interesting formula
   - Try other single-file C programs
+    - fib matrix
     - find all a/b/c (`<L`) integer trilples for a right triangle
     - calc sqrt(x) with binary search / newton iteration
     - calculate md5sum